Faculty of Engineering

-A. If you apply for and receive “permission to engage in activity other than that permitted under the status of residence previously granted” from the Immigration Bureau, you can work part-time at convenience stores, restaurants, etc. Working hours are limited to a total of 28 hours per week and 8 hours per day during long vacations, such as summer vacation.
-Please refer to the Japanese Immigration Bureau’s home page for more details.
+A. If you apply for and receive “permission to engage in activity other than that permitted under the status of residence previously granted” from the Immigration Bureau, you can work part-time at convenience stores, restaurants, etc. According to Japanese law, students can work up to 28 hours per week.

 Q. Can I work on campus?

 A. Most undergraduate students will easily find work off-campus.
 However, if you do not know Japanese, then you may have to wait for about a year to learn the language first.
-If you are a graduate student, there may be opportunities on campus for you to work as a TA.
+If you are a graduate student, there may be opportunities on campus for you to work as a Teaching Assistant (TA).

 Q. What is student housing like?

-Q. Are there any housing options other than the on-campus dormitory?
+Q. Are there any housing options other than the dormitories?